Tokenized Assets Get Green Light as CFTC Approves Use in U.S. Derivatives Markets

 The commission has removed Staff Advisory 20-34.
 This rule limited how firms could hold or manage digital assets as collateral.
 This change follows the passing of the GENIUS Act and rapid advancements in tokenization technology.

 Many institutions can now use tokenized assets that were previously restricted.
-This creates a regulated way for using different blockchain instruments in the derivatives market.
+This also creates a regulated way for using different blockchain instruments in the derivatives market.

 Last week, the CFTC approved the first-ever spot crypto products on registered exchanges.
 Pham stated that this decision helps the U.S. move closer to becoming the crypto capital of the world.